chaozhongyinxiang/chaozhongyinxiang.github.io/_portfolio/portfolio-3.md

 ![workflow](https://chaozhongyinxiang.github.io/images/aiqc_class.png)
 <br/>
 <br/>
 The model was then evaluated and benchmarked using the test set.
 Over 96% of the SNVs received a definitive label while only 3.4% of the SNVs were labeled as "Uncertain".
 None of the TP SNVs were misclassified as sequencing artifacts or *vice versa*.
 Implementing the computational model in the clinical workflow has resulted in improved quality and efficiency.
+[Read more](https://www.biorxiv.org/content/10.1101/670687v1)